bknyaz/sgg/README.md

 `python main.py -data data_path -loss dnorm`

-The script will automatically download all data and create the following directories (make sure you have at lease 30Gb in `data_path`):
+The script will automatically download all data and create the following directories (make sure you have at least 30GB of disk space in `data_path`):

 ```
 data_path